Cultivation of the Carrot - domestic

 Autumn King, with a good flavour and long tapered roots, Long Red

-Surrey, first introduced in 1834, has to be one of tastiest varieties
+Surrey, first introduced in 1834, has to be one of tastiest varieties as it

-growers but well worth growing.
+well worth growing.

 The healthiest Carrot?
 It's got to be Juwarot containing almost twice the carotene of any other carrot.
 High carotene carrots you can grow are 'Ingot' (particularly sweet flavour), 'Beta Champ' (great for juicing) and 'Healthmaster' (slow to grow but again quite sweet).
 Some high carotene carrots also tend to be high in turpenoids which can make some carrots strong tasting and bitter.